zzhou292/chrono-HIL/README.md

 Software and Hardware support can be provided in the following cases, please contact Jason (zzhou292@wisc.edu) :
 - A full or partial sponsorship to Jason's Research Assistantship (RA) to complete his PhD degree.
 For this option, please contact Prof. Dan Negrut (negrut@wisc.edu)
-- A full-time researcher/technician/engineer position with US Visa Sponsorship provided to Jason in either a research/not-for-profit institution or for profit commercial institution.
+- A full-time researcher/technician/engineer position with US Visa Sponsorship provided to Jason in either a research/not-for-profit institution or for-profit commercial institution.
-- A post-doc position in Engineering with US Visa Sponsorship provided to Jason in a research/non-for-profit institution.
+- A post-doc position in Engineering with US Visa Sponsorship provided to Jason in a research/not-for-profit institution.
 - A part-time technical support or one-time support for simulator coupling can be provided in a case-by-case basis.
 - A co-authorship opportunity for publication.